Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Introduction

 There are at least two ways of developing this idea.
 One route is to {\it postulate} interesting forms for the composite mapping.
 This has been explored by Shaw and Buckley \cite{imasb} based on Gilchrist's theory of quantile transformations \cite{warren}.
 In this way we can find skew and kurtotic variations of {\it any} base distribution, while avoiding, in a controlled manner, the introduction of ``negative density'' problems that arise in traditional Gram-Charlier methods.
 The second route is to try to simplify the mapping {\it given} a choice of $F$ and $G$.
 Such a route can be found by the method of differential equations for quantile functions developed by Steinbrecher and Shaw \cite{qmone}.
-In the next section we will give a brief review of that approach.

-A particular application of our approach will be to present new methods of constructing the normal quantile by first filtering it through a two-sided exponential distribution.
+In the next section we will give a brief review of that approach, and in Section 4 we shall use this insight to build a new representation of the Student t quantile in terms of a series expansion of a Gaussian.
+This neatly tidies up the well-known expansions already available for the Student distribution as the degrees of freedom becomes large, and we obtain a more compact power series in the normal random variable.

+In view of the importance of Gaussian sampling, we will also explore how to make normal random variables by the change of variables approach, and explore the use of the exponential and even Student distributions as intermediaries.
+In this simple cases we can write down the objects $F^{-1}(G(z))$ very explicitly and the issue becomes one of the efficient approximation and computation of such objects.
 We will show that this offers a useful performance benefit in a GPU environment, where branching algorithms may be subject to significant performance penalties.
-Our change-of-variables approach will allow costly branching to be avoided and we will demonstrate the benefits in the CUDA environment for programming NVIDIA GPUs.
+Our change-of-variables approach will allow costly branching to be avoided or reduced to a low probability and we will demonstrate the benefits in the CUDA environment for programming NVIDIA GPUs.
+This part of the paper of necessity involves ideas from computer science as much as applied mathematics, but there are lessons in approximation theory to be learnt from this analysis, which reveals the relative merits of using different types of error norm in the constructions in terms of their impact on the actual precision of the relevant function approximations.

+The plan of this work is as follows.
+In Section 2 we review the differential approach to quantile functions and introduce a new differential equation that characterizes the mapping from samples of one probability distribution to another.
+We give specific examples for recycling samples of exponential and Gaussian random variables.
+In Section 3 we focus on Gaussian backgrounds and review the transformation from Gaussian random variables to those from Student t distribution.
+We will show how this recasts traditional Cornish-Fisher expansions into power series solutions of non-linear ODEs, and give a brief introduction to how this might be applied.